 The fundamental goal of Penn Bioengineering is to provide students with a broad, flexible curriculum that gives them experience with a wide range of subject areas and intellectual approaches, to prepare them to function creatively and independently in a diverse range of settings.

-Therefore the objectives of the Bioengineering program are to educate students who:
+Therefore, the objectives of the Bioengineering program to graduate students who:

-3. Can function at a professional level, using teamwork and communication skills, and taking responsibility for self-educating themselves.
+2. Will function at a professional level, using teamwork and communication skills and taking responsibility for self-educating themselves.

-Problem solving approach: ability to pose, identify, formulate, and solve engineering problems (ABET criterion 3e).
+Learning Outcome 2: Problem solving approach: ability to identify, formulate, and solve engineering problems.
+(ABET 3e)

-Problem solving methods: ability to apply diverse techniques, methods, and tools towards the solution of engineering problems (ABET criteria 3e, 3k).
+Learning Outcome 3: Problem solving methods: ability to apply diverse and modern engineering techniques, methods, and tools towards the solution of engineering problems.
+(ABET 3e, 3k)

-Professional orientation: ability in effective oral and written communication skills; ability for reliable independent work as well as teamwork experience; judgment and appreciation of the bigger picture; ability to recognize and appreciate ethical principles and standards; a basis in the humanities and social sciences; aspiration and habits to keep learning throughout life (ABET criteria 3f, 3g, 3h, 3i, 3j, 3k)
+Learning Outcome 6: Professional orientation: Effective oral and written communication skills; ability to work in multidisciplinary teams; judgment and appreciation of the bigger picture and contemporary issues; ability to recognize and appreciate professional and ethical principles and responsibility; aspiration and habits to keep learning throughout life.
+(ABET 3d, 3f, 3g, 3h, 3i, 3j, 3k)

 Graduates (Jan-Dec 2014): 74

 To see a list of all accredited undergraduate program enrollments and graduates, click here.